mankenavenkatesh/CustomBlockchain/README.md

 #### Q. In a P2P network how to transfer value?
 **Solution -**
+ - Create a transaction to transfer value.
+ - Each Transaction will have from, to, value.
  - Add Transactions to block.
- - Each Transaction will have from, to, value.

 #### Q. How to ensure the transaction propagated in the network is not tampered by Peers?
 **Solution -**